rh-openjdk/MSITests/README.md

 ### CURRENT_USER_NAME
 Use CURRENT_USER_NAME for definiton of user under which the tests will run.
 This is used as the root directory for installation, saving logs etc.
+Prerequisities: user has to have Windows admin rights.
+Test suite uses default user account place in Users folder.
 Default: tester

 # Credits